As it prepares to abandon its on-prem server products, Atlassian is content. Users? Not so much

 - 'Private cloud server' Jira upgraded for wider teams, dragged into culture wars

 Some customers who can't or won't adopt Atlassian's SaaS aren't happy because the datacenter licenses mean they face price rises.
+Several spoke to us on the condition we not identify them, as they are in ongoing negotiations with Atlassian.

 Users who are caught in that trap tell The Register that repeated requests for flexibility have gone unanswered, and that Atlassian knows some customers face an impossible choice – but the vendor isn't budging.